willsuan/weno-ml/README.md

 	•	3D Compressible Euler (Characteristic WENO-Z, HLLC/Rusanov)
 	•	2D Rotating Shallow-Water Equations (f-plane dynamics)

 The project is ongoing.
-Thank you to Sergey Fomel for your supervision.
+Thank you to Sergey Fomel for his supervision.

 ⸻